OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 - `NSExceptionAllowsInsecureHTTPLoads`
 - `NSExceptionMinimumTLSVersion`

-However this decline is extended later by Apple stating [“To give you additional time to prepare, this deadline has been extended and we will provide another update when a new deadline is confirmed”](https://developer.apple.com/news/?id=12212016b "Apple Developer Portal Announcement - Supporting App Transport Security")

 ### Analyzing the ATS Configuration

 If the source code is available, open then `Info.plist` file in the application bundle directory and look for any exceptions that the application developer has configured.
 This file should be examined taking the applications context into consideration.